 © Pascal Victor / Artcomart

-This article is the first in a series on the 2010 Aix festival.
-Read the other articles in our Culture section.
+This article is the fifth and last in a series on the 2012 Aix festival.
+Read the previous articles in our Culture section.

 France Today magazine.
 A unique insider’s perspective on French travel,

 culture, real estate and much more.
 Subscribe today.